codica2/vue-timebot/README.md

 ### Projects

 The given page shows information on all the running projeсts.
-It provides all relevant data, necessary for project managers, such as the date of project initiation and the current team working on it.
+It provides all the relevant data, necessary for project managers, such as the date of project initiation and the current team working on it.

 ### Holidays

-This option of the Admin panel provides an opportunity to input holidays to the Timebot.
-We implemented this feature so that the Timebot could correctly display the number of estimated and valid hours.
+This option of the Admin panel provides an opportunity to add holidays to the Timebot.
+We have implemented this feature so that the Timebot could correctly display the number of estimated and valid hours.

 ### Admins